kmahyyg/forticlient-7-docker/README.md

-# Forticlient 7 VPN Only Docker
+# Forticlient 7 VPN Only - Podman

+**Note: due to limitation of Forticlient implementation and Docker hardcoded bind-mount behaviour, this image should only be run using Podman.**

+**Note: this script will detect container internal environment, and will refuse to execute if NOT podman.**

 ## Usage